neiz/MVC4/README.md

 =================

 This is a customized compilation of the standard ASP.NET MVC4 framework.
 Since MVC4 is packaged with jQueryUI by default, this has been removed and replaced with Twitter's Bootstrap.
+Also includes the jQuery library MVC4 is packaged with (1.6.2) for backwards compatibility, but also has 1.8.2.

 The included solutions are: